WE’RE HIRING: Director

 In the county’s legislative process, the role of our office is to staff the county council’s committees and subcommittees, and provide objective assistance to individual councilmembers.

-The Director is appointed by the Council for the 2017 – 2019 term and does not have permanent status.
-The term began at noon on January 2, 2017 and expires on January 2, 2019.
+The Director is appointed by the Council for the 2019 – 2021 term and does not have permanent status.
+The term begins at noon on January 2, 2019 though noon on January 2, 2021.
 As with all Office of Council Services employees, the Director may, however, be reappointed by future Councils to additional terms.

 Director of Council Services